Press Enter to search

 Winner of the 70th Kathleen Ferrier awards, contralto Lily Mo Browne currently studies at the Royal College of Music in London under Ben Johnson and Caroline Dowdle, supported by the Drake Calleja Trust as well as the Robert Lancaster and Helen Majorie Tonks scholarships.
 She has achieved notable success in competitions, placing first at the Somerset Song Prize and the AESS Senior Song Prize, second in the RCM English Song Final, and third in both the Junior Ferrier competition and the RCM Schumann Competition.
 Operatic roles include Second Witch (Dido and Aeneas), Old Lady (Candide), Zweite Dame and Dritte Dame (Die Zauberflöte), and La Regina (La bella dormente nel bosco).
 Lily has also performed as a concert soloist in Tippett’s A Child of Our Time with Martyn Brabbins and the RCM Symphony Orchestra, and in Mahler’s Resurrection Symphony with the Hounslow Symphony Orchestra.

-After studying psychology, Hanna Schwarz began her vocal training at the Academy of Music in Hannover, where she also made her debut at the opera house with the role of Sigrune from Wagner’s Walküre.
-After winning a singing competition in Berlin, Hanna Schwarz was engaged by the Hamburg State Opera.
+After studying psychology, Hanna Schwarz began her vocal training at the Hanover Academy of Music, where she also made her operatic debut as Sigrune in Wagner’s Die Walküre.
+After winning a singing competition in Berlin, she was engaged by the Hamburg State Opera.

-In 1975 she made her debut in Bayreuth, where she achieved her international breakthrough with the role of Fricka in the Chereau / Boulez Ring.
-In the following years Hanna Schwarz was also heard in Bayreuth as Erda, Brangäne and Waltraute.
+In 1975, she made her Bayreuth debut, where she achieved an international breakthrough as Fricka in the Chéreau/Boulez Ring.
+In the following years, Hanna Schwarz also performed at Bayreuth in the roles of Erda, Brangäne, and Waltraute.

-Hanna Schwarz is equally at home on the concert stage.
-She has performed with the Cleveland Orchestra, the Vienna and Berlin Philharmonic Orchestras, the London Symphony Orchestra, the Boston Symphony Orchestra and the Concertgebouw Orchestra in the most important concert halls in Europe and America, such as Carnegie Hall New York, the Berlin and Cologne Philharmonic Orchestras, the Vienna Musikverein and the Concertgebouw Amsterdam, to name but a few.
+Hanna Schwarz also excels on the concert stage.
+She has performed with the Cleveland Orchestra, the Vienna and Berlin Philharmonics, the London Symphony Orchestra, the Boston Symphony Orchestra, and the Concertgebouw Orchestra in Europe’s and America’s most prestigious venues, such as Carnegie Hall in New York, the Berlin and Cologne Philharmonies, the Vienna Musikverein, and the Amsterdam Concertgebouw, to name but a few.

-Hanna Schwarz has appeared in numerous radio concerts and recordings, including Das Lied von der Erde, Gurrelieder, symphonies and songs by Gustav Mahler and the Verdi Requiem under Böhm, Ozawa, Levine, Mehta, Sinopoli, Maazel, Sawallisch, Dohnanyi and Bernstein.
-The artist has also made a name for herself through her interpretation of contemporary music and has performed works by Maurizio Kagel, Hans Werner Henze, Pierre Boulez, Alfred Schnittke and Leonard Bernstein.
+She has also participated in numerous radio concerts and recordings, performing Das Lied von der Erde, Gurrelieder, symphonies and lieder by Gustav Mahler, as well as Verdi’s Requiem under the baton of conductors such as Böhm, Ozawa, Levine, Mehta, Sinopoli, Maazel, Sawallisch, Dohnanyi, and Bernstein.
+The artist has also distinguished herself through her interpretations of contemporary music, performing works by Maurizio Kagel, Hans Werner Henze, Pierre Boulez, Alfred Schnittke, and Leonard Bernstein.

-Important recent projects include new productions of Les dialogues des Carmélites and The Queen of Spades in Basel, concerts of Die Dreigroschenoper in Vienna, London, Paris and Hamburg, Salome in Valencia, Rheingold in Seville, Salome at the New National Theatre Tokyo and a new production of Jenufa at the Deutsche Oper Berlin.
+Her recent projects include new productions of Dialogues of the Carmelites and The Queen of Spades in Basel, concerts of The Threepenny Opera in Vienna, London, Paris, and Hamburg, Salome in Valencia, Das Rheingold in Seville, Salome at the New National Theatre Tokyo, and a new production of Jenůfa at the Deutsche Oper Berlin.

-At the 2011 Salzburg Easter Festival, Hanna Schwarz sang the role of Herodias in the Salome production conducted by Sir Simon Rattle, as well as new productions of Die Soldaten at the Bavarian State Opera in Munich and at the Zurich Opera House, and Jenufa and Salome, also in Zurich, New productions of Tchaikovsky’s Charodeyka and Peter Grimes at the Theater an der Wien and Daphne in Basel and at the Hamburg State Opera, Jenufa at the Metropolitan Opera New York, the Berlin State Opera and the Bavarian State Opera as well as Eugene Onegin at the Bastille in Paris, Katja Kabanova in Hamburg, and again Eugene Onegin also in Hamburg.
+At the 2011 Salzburg Easter Festival, Hanna Schwarz performed the role of Herodias in Salome under the direction of Sir Simon Rattle, as well as new productions of Die Soldaten at the Bavarian State Opera in Munich and the Zurich Opera, and Jenůfa and Salome also in Zurich.
+Her other engagements include new productions of Tchaikovsky’s

-Fleuranne Brockway is quickly gaining international recognition for her “lusciously dark centred voice” (Herald Sun).
-Brockway has captivated audiences throughout her native Australia, and Europe alike.
-In 2022, Brockway won first place and best female voice at the 8th Concorso Lirico Internazionale di Portofino and first place in the Joan Sutherland and Richard Bonynge Bel Canto Competition.
-She was also a prizewinner at the Queen Elisabeth Competition in 2023.
-Since moving to Europe, Brockway has maintained an impressive performance schedule in such roles as Charlotte (Werther), Carmen (Carmen), Dorabella (Così fan tutte), Hänsel (Hänsel und Gretel), Fenena (Nabucco), and as Suzuki (Madame Butterfly) with the Bregenzer Festspiele.
-Brockway is a graduate of the Accademia del Belcanto ‘Rodolfo Celletti; and made her debut in Italy at the Festival della Valle D’Itria as Carlotta in La Scuola dei Gelosi by Salieri.
+Fleuranne Brockway has captivated audiences in her native Australia, as well as throughout Europe.
+In 2022, Brockway won first prize and Best Female Voice at the 8th Concorso Lirico Internazionale di Portofino, and first prize at the Joan Sutherland and Richard Bonynge Bel Canto Competition.
+She was also a laureate of the Queen Elisabeth Competition in 2023.
+Since moving to Europe, Ms. Brockway has maintained an impressive schedule of performances in roles such as Charlotte (

 Sofia Anisimova is a Ukrainian mezzo-soprano, member the Opéra National de Paris academy since September 2023 and resident at the Queen Elisabeth Music Chapel in Belgium.
 She made her debut during the 2024-2025 season of the Opéra National de Paris in the role of Kate Pinkerton in Puccini’s Madama Butterfly directed by Robert Wilson.
 She plays the role of Costanza in Haydn’s L’isola Disabitata.
 In the 2025-2026 season, she will perform the role of Ramiro in Mozart’s La Finta Giardiniera.
 In August 2025, she will sing the role of Olga in Tchaikovsky’s opera Eugene Onegin at the Verbier Festival.
 That same month, she will participate in the production of Cosi fan tutte in the role of Dorabella at the Castel Artès Festival.